The signal to be analyzed.

 A value which guides the search for the peak frequency in the first coarse step.
 Its setting does *not* affect the final pitch resolution; setting it larger will cause the coarse search to take longer, and setting it smaller will cause the fine search to take longer. (init-time only)

-argument is greater than zero (it is
+If the clarity argument is greater than zero (it is

-zero by default) then the hasFreq
+zero by default) then the hasFreq output is given

 additional detail.

-argument is greater than zero (it is
+If the clarity argument is greater than zero (it is

-zero by default) then the hasFreq
+zero by default) then the hasFreq output is given

 additional detail.
 Rather than simply being 1 when a